jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * `cheeseburger:FoodComposite`’s calorie count is the sum of its `FoodItem`s.
 * Each leaf `FoodItem` returns its calorie value.
 * The final `Cheeseburger` calorie value will be the sum of the leaf node calories.
+* The number in each object node shows the value returned from `getCalories()` for that object.

 This same propagation strategy replicates in the subsequent object trees, so I won’t repeat the verbiage.